Roheemot-max/system_engineering-devops/0x01-shell_permissions /README.md

-# 0x01-shell_permissions
+# 0x01.
+Shell, permissions

-This project is about learning basic linux shell commands.
-Author: Roheemot
+This project contains scripts that manage Linux users, groups, and file permissions.